DallanQ/PathwayInternshipPresentations/README.md

 * Week 5: Get to know the software behind https://iloveconference.org, and Individual presentations

-* Weeks 6-26: To be decided
+* Weeks 6-26: To be determined